 It's not possible to predict an SEO attack, but there are ways to mitigate the consequences by regularly monitoring your link profile growth.

 Now you know where each link path can lead your SEO campaign.
-While it's quite difficult to keep to the ideal formula of a backlink (a dofollow in-content link from an authority niche-related site), it's crucial to keep away from dangerous types of backlinks.
+While it's quite difficult to keep to the ideal formula of a good backlink (a dofollow in-content link from an authority niche-related site), it's crucial to keep away from dangerous types of backlinks.

-Do you have any more benign backlink types that worked for your link building process?
+Do you have any more benign backlink types that worked for your link-building process?
 Have any of those backlinks backfired?
 Let's discuss it in the comments!